 I wondered what it would be like for me if I forgot so I did a very quick (about two minutes) memory drawing of each of the portraits and used this as my final layer.

-The Memory of Grey exhibition took place at Cork County Library HQ, County Hall from 4 - 21 November 2019.
+The Memory is Grey exhibition took place at Cork County Library HQ, County Hall from 4 – 21 November 2019.
 Some of the sitters (those who were able to) attended the opening with their families.
 The portraits will be gifted to the sitters and their families.

 Further exhibitions are planned in 2020.

 There was no formal evaluation of the project.
 Reflections on the exhibition were gathered through a comments book.

 The participants and their loved ones/family members appeared to enjoy the process of the initial drawings and photographs and the social element involved.
 All sitters who were able to attend the opening seemed to really enjoy seeing their completed portrait and getting their photograph taken in front of it.
 Valerie said, ‘I was so happy about G doing my husband’s portrait… My husband likes to be noticed and he loved having his portrait done.’
 And Ruth claimed, ‘Mom is thrilled at her minor celebrity.’

 Upon reflection, the importance of building a relationship with people with memory loss became clear to me.
 I would not have been able to do this work if I had not known the people well, some for a number of years.
 It also made me aware that people with memory loss/dementia are often not valued in a celebratory way in society even though they have lived full lives and contributed to their communities.
 They can be in a sense, forgotten.

 The following statements are from the exhibition’s comments book:

 ‘just so lovely to see… these lovely lives captured … wonderful that you know each person.’